kvramanan93/pdf-ai/README.md

 3. Vectorize and embed individual documents
 4. Store vectors in DB

+Search:

---Search-- 5.
-Embed the query 6.
-Query the pineconedb for similar vecotrs 7.
-Extract out the metadata of the similar vector 8.
-Feed metadata into AI prompt
+5. Embed the query
+6. Query the pineconedb for similar vecotrs
+7. Extract out the metadata of the similar vector
+8. Feed metadata into AI prompt

 Langchain helps in splitting and segmenting the pdf

+tanstack react query makes it easy to handle muitations in data query from l0ocal to server endpoints

+Pinecone -
+Index -> Database
+namespace -> Segment pdf vector spaces